 With ever-increasingly sizzling African entrepreneurship scene, many individuals and Diaspora-owned firms are distributing resources among potential African start-ups and businesses.
 The Council looks at the current investment landscape and invites leading entrepreneurs, investors, and businesses to catalyse more investments into the African entrepreneurship ecosystem.

 Business Opportunities & Networking

-In our ongoing commitment to promote bilateral and multilateral trade relationships, the PAC trade missions will assist companies in finding overseas partners, license technology and aid in international growth and market entry.
+In our ongoing commitment to promote bilateral and multilateral trade relationships, the PAC trade missions will assist companies in finding overseas partners, license technology and aid in international expansion and market entry.
 Missions are tailored around specific business opportunities relevant to our member companies.
 The agenda is designed to match these objectives with business opportunities existing in the targeted market via the introduction to and one-on-one meetings with key industry decision-makers and well-placed government officials.

 Participating companies receive market briefings from local experts and parliament members including ministers of trade and tourism, finance, operations, technology and education.
 Market briefings are followed by site visits to key projects or to gain an understanding of how to do business in that market.
-This is a cost-effective opportunity to gain first-hand market information, save time and maximize international expansion results.
+This is a cost-effective opportunity to gain first-hand market information, save time and maximise international expansion results.